Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_swc.rst

     >>> from dendrotweaks.morphology.io import TreeFactory
     >>> factory = TreeFactory()
-    >>> swc_tree = factory.create_tree(df)
+    >>> swc_tree = factory.create_swc_tree(df)

 .. tip::

-    You can directly pass the path to the SWC file to the `create_tree` method if you do not need to perform the preprocessing steps manually.
+    You can directly pass the path to the SWC file to the `create_swc_tree` method if you do not need to perform the preprocessing steps manually.

 Postporcessing
 ------------------------------------------

 We now want to make sure that the nodes are properly sorted.
-For this we will perform depth-first traversal of the tree and update a node's index as we visit the node.
+For this we will perform depth-first traversal of the tree and update each node's index as we visit the node.

 .. code-block:: python